Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Each lender has its own specific criteria that go beyond just the credit score.

-Why Was Your Credit Card Application Rejected?
+Why My Credit Card Application is Rejected?

 Credit card applications can be rejected for many reasons, even if you feel financially responsible.
 These reasons can help you improve your chances of approval, so it’s important to understand them, as getting a credit card involves more than just having a good credit score.